docker-library/docs/xwiki/content.md

 ## Configuration Options

-The first time you create a container out of the xwiki image, a shell script (`/usr/local/bin/start_xwiki.sh`) is executed in the container to setup some configuration.
+The first time you create a container out of the xwiki image, a shell script (`/usr/local/bin/docker-entrypoint.sh`) is executed in the container to setup some configuration.
 The following environment variables can be passed:

 -	`MYSQL_USER`: The MySQL user name used by XWiki to read/write to the DB.
 -	`MYSQL_PASSWORD`: The MySQL user password used by XWiki to read/write to the DB.
+-	`MYSQL_DATABASE`: The name fo the XWiki database to use/create in MySQL.
+-	`DB_CONTAINER_NAME`: The name of the docker container used to run the DB.

 ## Miscellaneous